DUNE/sandreco/README.md

 for a specific tag or branch do `mrb g -t $TAG sandreco` or `mrb g -b $BRANCH sandreco`

-In the `bin` folder, there will be five executables:
+## sandreco

+The `sandreco` project provides five executables:
 - **Digitize** will perform digitization,
 - **Reconstruct** will reconstruct tracks in STT and clusters in ECAL
 - **Analyze** will identify particles and assign them a momentum
 - **FastCheck** will produce a lot of plots to check everything is ok
 - **Display** displays events

-In the `lib` folder, there will be two libraries:
+The executables exploit two libraries:
 - **libUtils.so** for utilities
 - **libStruct.so** for i/o